raspberrypilearning/how-are-you/en/step_3.md

 --- task ---

-+ Now select the Sprite 'Respondent'.
++ Now select the sprite 'Respondent'.

 !['From' program](images/choose-sprite-Respondent.png)

-+ In the Code Area, change the language option.
++ In the code area, change the language option.
 Choose the language you are most familiar with - the program will translate the respondent's message so you can hear and read it.

 ```blocks3
 when this sprite clicked